SchwarzIT/sci-rest-client/README.md

 # Contribute

 ESLint is used to ensure code quality.
 A Git commit hook will fix lint findings automatically (if possible) and prevent commits with linting errors.
 Prettier is used for formatting.
 Staged changes will be formatted automatically before commiting.

+# Release management

+[release-please](https://github.com/googleapis/release-please) is used for release management and automatic CHANGELOG generation.
+For the latter it's important that commit messages follow the [Conventional Commit messages style](https://www.conventionalcommits.org/en/v1.0.0/).